rorywalsh/cabbage_v1_old/Docs/gentable.md

 **tablegridcolour("colour")** Sets the colour of the grid to be drawn.
 If you don't want a grid to be drawn set this colour to transparent, i.e., 0,0,0,0.
 See above for details on valid colours.

 **tablecolour("colour1", "colour2", ...)** Sets the colour of the table.
 If you leave this identifier out default colours will be chosen for the tables.
 If the table size is equal or less than two, the colours passed to tablecolour() will form a gradient fill or three colours.
-[icon="images/smallLogo.PNG"]
-The tablecolour() identifier will not work with RGBA/RGB values.
+>The tablecolour() identifier will not work with RGBA/RGB values.
 You must instead use a valid CSS colour name.

 **file("filename")** Sets a file for the table to display.
 Unlike the tablenumber() identifier, which depends on the existence of a valid function table, file() will simply display a file from disk.
 This can be useful if you are using one of Csound's file reading opcodes.
 File are always shown as table 0, and will always be the first table created.
 Therefore it will always take the first colour passed to the tablecolour list.
 If you wish to load a file after the gentable widget has been created you will need to pass a dummy filename to file() so that the underlying table gets created.
 If not, calling the file() identifier with an identchannel() will not work.
-[icon="images/smallLogo.PNG"]
-The background grid is disabled when working with a table that use the file() identifier.
+>The background grid is disabled when working with a table that use the file() identifier.

 'scrubberposition(val, tableNum)' Sets the scrubber position in samples, from the start of the file.
 Only valid when displaying a sound file or a GEN01 table. tableNum will determine which table the scrubber will be placed on.
 If you wish to display a scrubber with other table types(non GEN01) use an image and an identchannel.
 See the GridSequencer instrument as an example.